Vermicast as a Fertilizer

 Worms have been tirelessly toiling away, building soil in the same manner as their ancestors 600 million years ago.
 The work that they do may be one of the most important and undervalued positions, but through their physical action and the castings produced, worms create the elixir for life

-Then comes the term “vermicast”; Vermicast is an organic/natural fertiliser that is created by using composting earthworms.
-These earthworms are placed in a container which is filled with compost.
-The worms make their way through the food and excrete what we call Vermicast.
+Vermicast is an organic by-product of the composting activities of earthworms.
+Placing earthworms in a pile of compost allows them to make their way through the food and excrete vermicast.
 Vermicast enriches the soil and helps to ensure that plants receive all the nutrients they need to grow successfully.
-Vermicast renews the soil and is used as a natural fertiliser.
-It is made by recycling organic waste which is transformed into natural fertilizer by using earth worms.
+Vermicast is considered a soil conditioner and is often used as a natural fertilizer in rough soils.

-Worms are the great alchemists, concentrating the important plant nutrients such as nitrogen, potassium, phosphorus and calcium into forms that are much more available to the plants than those in the parent materials.
-The addition of vermicast has consistently improved seed germination, enhanced seedling growth and development and increased plant productivity much more than would be possible from the mere conversion of mineral nutrients into more plant available forms.
+Worms are considered nature’s recyclers, concentrating the important plant nutrients such as nitrogen, potassium, phosphorus and calcium into forms that are much more available to plants than those in the raw materials.
+Using vermicast has consistently improved seed germination, enhanced seedling growth and development, and increased plant productivity much more than would be possible from conventional planting.

 Vermicasting can be done on a small scale by homeowners with household organic wastes, on a large-scale by farmers with manure or even by the food industry using organic wastes such as fruit and vegetable cull materials.

 - Studies show improvements in crop yield, bunch sizes, fruit set, fruit storage, trunk diameters and more.